cylinbao/BlurAndSharpen/README.md

 #### 1.3 Bonus: Add the L2 cache (up to 5%)
 spike also supports L2 cache simulation by plusing "--l2" in the options.
 You can do some experiments and modify your code and the cache configuration to reach the best cache performance with the fastest cache access time.
+* Assume the hit time for L2 cache is 2 unit time.
 * The limit of the L2 cache size is 8KB.
 * Modify the cache-access-time formula to calculate the new total cache access time and compare the results.
 * Put the configuration at the corresponding location in Makefile and make TA can use "make run-l2" to rerun your program.